slashtechno/docker-minecraft/README.md

 - [ ] Allow path to Docker binary to be changed.
 Default being `docker`
 - [ ] Possibly migrate to the Docker API or [Python on Whales](https://github.com/gabrieldemarmiesse/python-on-whales)
     - [ ] Check names of **all** existing containers and images when a new container or image is being created
-    - [ ] Instead of relying on container and image names, rely on the IDs
+    - [ ] Instead of relying on container and image names, rely on the IDs (could be possible without the Docker API)
 - [ ] Allow name changes to containers and images